 Four front panel keys are used as directional keys to navigate through the menus in setup mode (see Figure 3-1).
-The DUMP and PRINT keys scroll left and right (horizontally) on the same level; FILL and CLEAR move up and down (vertically) to different menu levels.
+The MANUAL (up arrow) and ADD (down arrow) move up and down (vertically) to different menu levels; the CLEAR (left arrow) and ENTER (right arrow) keys scroll left and right (horizontally) on the same level.